MicroStrategy/embedding-sdk-docs/docs/embed-bot-consumption-page/embed-bot-consumption-properties.md

 #### `theme`

 <Available since="2024 Update6" />
-Use the `theme` object to customize the "theme" in the Library including bot consumption page.
+Use the `theme` object to customize the "theme" in the Library including agent consumption page.
 All detailed properties below are `Boolean`.

 - `enabled`
   - Enable the Library "theme" colors or not.
 The value can be true or false.
 If the value isn't defined, the default is true.

 ##### `botConsumption`

-Use the `botConsumption` object to customize UI of the bot consumption page.
+Use the `botConsumption` object to customize UI of the agent consumption page.
 All detailed properties below are `Boolean`.

 - `snapshot.enabled` <Deprecated since="2024 Update6" />

-  - Enable the snapshot panel on the bot consumption page or not.
+  - Enable the snapshot panel on the agent consumption page or not.
   - Default value: `true`.

 - `topicsPanel.enabled` <Deprecated since="2024 Update6" />

-  - Enable the topics panel on the bot consumption page or not.
+  - Enable the topics panel on the agent consumption page or not.
   - Default value is undefined, which falls back to true.

 - `navigationBar.enabled`

-  - Enable the navigation bar on the bot consumption page or not.
+  - Enable the navigation bar on the agent consumption page or not.
   - Default value: `false`.

 - `aiBot` <Available since="2024 Update6" />

-  - Enable title bars, the snapshot panel, topics panel, chat panel(show clear history, show give topics, show welcome page bot image, should load history, should save to history) on the bot consumption page or not.
+  - Enable title bars, the snapshot panel, topics panel, chat panel(show clear history, show give topics, show welcome page agent image, should load history, should save to history) on the agent consumption page or not.
   - Default value is undefined, which falls back to the following:

   ```javascript